30 Indoor Activities for Rainy Days in Kyoto

 28. Nishiki Market

-Japan Wonder Travel offers Nishiki Market Food and Drink Tour, it’s much more fun and informative if you walk around the traditional market with a knowledgeable local guide.
+Japan Wonder Travel offers a Nishiki Market Food and Drink Tour, it’s much more fun and informative to walk around the traditional market with a knowledgeable local guide.
 If you don’t want to miss the best shops and hidden gems around the area, join our tour!

 Explore Nishiki Market: Food & Culture Walk